zddhub/zddhub.github.io/_posts/2022/2022-05-25-micro-frontends-for-mobile.md

 ##### Browse MFE

-[Browse MFE][Browse] is a restaurant screen where users can search, filter and browse for restaurants.
+[Browse MFE][Browse] is a restaurant screen where users can search, filter, and browse for restaurants.

 |Light mode| Dark mode|
 |:-:|:-:|